machine-learning-exchange/mlx/quickstart/README.md

 # Running MLX with Docker Compose

-This _"quickstart"_ setup uses Docker Compose to bring up the MLX-API server and the MLX Dashboard, along with the MySQL database and Minio S3 storage backend.
+This _"quickstart"_ setup uses  [Docker Compose](https://docs.docker.com/compose/)
+to bring up the MLX API server and the MLX Dashboard, together with the MySQL database and Minio S3 storage backend.
-In this configuration, the preloaded asset catalog of Components, Datasets, Models and Notebooks can be browsed, asset metadata and sample code can be downloaded and new assets can be registered.
-Sample pipeline code can be generated for each asset type, their execution on a Kubeflow Pipelines cluster is not enabled however.
+In this configuration, the preloaded asset catalog of Components, Datasets, Models, Notebooks and Pipelines can be browsed, asset metadata and sample code can be downloaded and new assets can be registered.
+Sample pipeline code can be generated for each asset type, however their execution on a Kubeflow Pipelines (KFP) cluster is not enabled.
+In a Kubernetes cluster deployment of MLX, _Pipelines_ are registered using the KFP API and metadata storage is managed by KFP.
+In this Docker Compose setup the _Pipelines_ are stored in Minio and MySQL by the MLX API server.

 ## Limitations

-The _Pipelines_ and _Inference Service_ capabilities are not available with this Docker Compose setup.
+The _Kubeflow Pipelines_ dashboard and _Inference Service_ capabilities are not
+available with this Docker Compose setup.

 ## Prerequisites